What is OpenClaw?

 What OpenClaw does: - Runs multiple AI agents locally on your machine - Intercepts and orchestrates messages across LLMs - Executes commands across shell, filesystem, and web browsers - Integrates with Telegram, Discord, Slack, and WhatsApp - Provides a tool-execution environment for AI agents

-Why it matters for product economics: OpenClaw-style frameworks shift AI compute costs from cloud API calls to local inference.
+Why it matters for AI economics: OpenClaw-style frameworks shift AI compute costs from cloud API calls to local inference.
 This fundamentally changes AI COGS calculations — local models have higher upfront cost but near-zero marginal cost per query.

 💡 Why It Matters